2020 Summer Paralympics: Torch relay

 The details of the torch relay route were announced on 21 November 2019.
-There was a Heritage Flame Celebration that was held in Stoke Mandeville. and flame lighting festivals that took place in 43 of Japan's 47 prefectures between 13 and 17 August 2020.
-In the second phase of the relay, another 4 rituals were performed in the 3 other prefectures that were jointly hosting the events with Tokyo between 18 to 20 August throughout the three prefectures that co-hosted Paralympic events during the run-up to the Paralympic Opening Ceremony and the last day the Tokyo Prefecture torch was lit.
-The flames from each of the flame lighting festivals hosted in each prefecture were brought together in Tokyo.On the night of August 21st,at the front of the Akasaka Palace all the 48 flames were unified and the third and last phase of the relay began and lasted 4 days.
+There was a Heritage Flame Celebration that was held in Stoke Mandeville, and flame lighting festivals that took place in 43 of Japan's 47 prefectures between 13 and 17 August 2020.
+In the second phase of the relay, another 4 rituals were performed in the 3 other prefectures that were jointly hosting the events with Tokyo between 18 and 20 August throughout the three prefectures that co-hosted Paralympic events during the run-up to the Paralympic Opening Ceremony and the last day the Tokyo Prefecture torch was lit.
+The flames from each of the flame lighting festivals hosted in each prefecture were brought together in Tokyo.
+On the night of August 21, at the front of the Akasaka Palace all the 48 flames were unified and the third and last phase of the relay began and lasted 4 days.
 This rote was the same used for the last legs of the 2020 Summer Olympics torch relay.

 Aluminium was taken from temporary housing in Fukushima to make the torches for the Olympic and Paralympic flames.
 More than 10,000 pieces of aluminium were used and organizers contacted local authorities to see which houses were no longer being used.